euro-cordex/jsc-cordex/README.md

 (https://www.fz-juelich.de/ias/jsc/EN/) at Forschungszentrum Juelich.
 The server is meant to exchange CMORized simulation result subsets for community analysis before the data is finally stored at ESGF data nodes.
-It may also serve as a place where these analysis may be done to a certain extend.
+It may also serve as a place where these analysis may be done to a certain extent.

-This document is accompagnied (in e-mail and on the server) with Privacy Policy and a Terms of Use documents.
+This document is accompanied (in e-mail and on the server) with Privacy Policy and a Terms of Use documents.

 > **IMPORTANT**